Reporting From War Zones Made Me A Better CEO

 I spent a lot time covering wars, but I’ve only panicked under fire once.

 It was in March 2004.
 I was reporting for ABC News on a violent revolution in Haiti.
 We had an exclusive interview with the country’s besieged President, Jean-Bertrand Aristide.
-Early on a Sunday morning, my team and I drove through the scruffy streets of the capital, Port-au-Prince, to Aristide’s office–a labyrinth of concrete barriers that circled the outrageously grand, French colonial Presidential Palace.
+Early on a Sunday morning, my team and I drove through the scruffy streets of the capital, Port-au-Prince, to Aristide’s office, our driver navigating a labyrinth of concrete barriers that circled the outrageously grand, French colonial Presidential Palace.

 We approached the palace’s massive wrought-iron gates, and nervous guards approached us with their guns drawn.”The president is not here.
 Get out of here!” they commanded.
 We didn’t realize yet that there’d been a coup d’état the previous night, but we knew we needed to get back to our hotel–fast.

-Note: Correction: An earlier version of the article incorrectly stated that Jeff Kofman spent three decades as a war correspondent.